 Create a new singleton).

 Referencing a Singleton #

-A Singleton is accessible by all other classes of the model, which can reference its attributes in expressions, without having to associate with the class itself.
-It is not therefore concurred to express relations from other classes towards the Singleton (it is not in fact necessary, given its uniqueness and global visibility); it is instead allowed to express relationships from the Singleton towards other classes of the model, including Enum, as long as the minimum cardinality of the target role is zero; for this reason in the
+A Singleton is accessible by all other classes of the engine model, which can reference its attributes in expressions, without having to associate with the class itself.
+It is not therefore concurred to express relations from other classes towards the Singleton (it is not in fact necessary, given its uniqueness and global visibility); it is instead allowed to express relationships from the Singleton towards other classes of the engine model, including Enum, as long as the minimum cardinality of the target role is zero; for this reason in the

 Role menu the options Exactly one (